cnvergence/platform-mesh/adr/adr-01-account-model.md

 - May require additional controllers to manage account-specific operations
 - Could lead to overloading of workspace concepts

-### Option 3: External Database with KCP Integration
+### Option 3: KCP as a service that encapsulates the account model

-This option involves using an external database to store account information, with a thin integration layer in KCP.
+This option takes another level, by considering kcp as a service that can be consumed by other teams, and the account model is build on top of it.

 Pros:
-- Provides flexibility in storing complex account data
-- Allows for optimized querying and indexing of account information
+- Can leverage the existing KCP workspace model
-- Can easily accommodate provider-specific account details
+- Can be decoupled from KCP

 Cons:
-- Introduces additional complexity with external system dependency
-- May require additional synchronization mechanisms
-- Could potentially impact performance due to external system calls
+- Requires a team to support and maintain it
+-

 ### Option 4: Hybrid Approach: CRD + KCP Workspace